 Table Hopping Magician – Aspects of the Trade

-That said it really does not take a genius to realize that table hopping is a low-scale version of a regular magic show and hence is fraught with certain specific issues like age, timing and charge all of which are discussed as follows –
+That said it really does not take a genius to realise that table hopping is a low-scale version of a regular magic show and hence is fraught with certain specific issues like age, timing and charge all of which are discussed as follows:

-Age – For an aspiring magician, table hopping offers a good opportunity wherein he not only stands to gain confidence but also but also realizes his follies.
+For aspiring magicians, table hopping offers a good opportunity wherein they not only stand to gain confidence but also realise their follies.

 There is a prevailing myth that age plays a seminal role in determining the success of a table hopping magician but as an expert would point out, there are two sides to the coin.
 While many magicians have taken the first tentative step in the world of professional magic through table hopping, its drawback in form of early exposure still remains a major hurdle.
-On seeing a 17-year old youngster performing magic, people in the audience tend to assume a know-it-all attitude and try to use his vulnerability to their advantage.
+On seeing a 17-year old youngster performing magic, people in the audience tend to assume the performer has a know-it-all attitude and tries to use their vulnerability to their advantage.

-Obviously, the same does not hold good in case of an older magician since he is likely to be mature enough to handle and manage people and hence is not prone to being easily bullied.
-So if you are a youngster and wish to try table hopping, then it is imperative for you to build as much on your people skills and personal charm as your magical talent.
+Obviously, the same does not hold true in case of older magicians since they are likely to be mature enough to handle and manage people and hence are not prone to being easily bullied.
+So if you are a youngster and wish to try table hopping, then it is imperative for you to build on your people skills and personal charm along with your magical talent.

 Much of your success depends on your timing of arrival at the table for the purpose of exhibiting your talent.